DaltonSchutte/maca-dash/README.md

 ### 6) Reflection
 Overall, this project was a lot of fun!
 I enjoyed myself a lot and learned a few things along the way that will be useful in my career.
 It helped me realize some areas where I could stand to improve my skills and refine others.
 In total, I spent somehwere between 20 and 25 hours on this.

+With more time, I would work on moving the existing assertions and checks to tests, writing a proper suite of tests, and training the GNN mentioned above.

 Thank you for the opportunity to work on this and I hope to discuss it with you!